Fast and accurate computation of classical Gaussian quadratures: Further applications

 and because $L_n^{(\alpha+1)}(x)=\sum_{j=0}^{n}L_{j}^{(\alpha)}(x)$ \cite[18.18.37]{Koornwinder:2010:OP}, using the orthogonality of Laguerre polynomials and the fact that $L_n^{(\alpha)}(0)=(\alpha+1)_n/n!$ we have

-For the rest of Gauss-Radau and Gauss-Lobatto quadratures the computation of the boundary weights follow similar ideas, and the main task is to compute, as in (\ref{garal}), the integral of an orthogonal polynomial of the same family associated to the weight function, but with one displaced parameter.
-For details, we mention \cite{Gautschi:2000:GRF} for Gauss-Radau formulae and \cite{Gautschi:2000:HOG} for Gauss-Lobatto, and we only summarize the results:
+For the rest of Gauss--Radau and Gauss--Lobatto quadratures the computation of the boundary weights follow similar ideas, and the main task is to compute, as in (\ref{garal}), the integral of an orthogonal polynomial of the same family associated to the weight function, but with one displaced parameter.
+For details, we mention \cite{Gautschi:2000:GRF} for Gauss--Radau formulae and \cite{Gautschi:2000:HOG} for Gauss--Lobatto, and we only summarize the results:

-\begin{enumerate} \item{Gauss-Laguerre-Radau.} Let $x_i^R$ and $w_i^R$ be the nodes and weights for the $n$-point Gauss-Laguerre formula with parameter $\alpha+1$, then the quadrature rule
+1. Gauss--Laguerre--Radau.
+Let $x_i^R$ and $w_i^R$ be the nodes and weights for the $n$-point Gauss--Laguerre formula with parameter $\alpha+1$, then the quadrature rule